Udaya12692/Capstone-priject-Hotel-booking-/README.md

 - Find which country customers have highest bookings
 - Study the relation between ADR and length of stay
 - Most prepered Distrubution chanel for bookings
+## Project Files:
+Executable File: All theexecutions and data analysis is performed in Python using Google's cloud platform Colaboratory,https://colab.research.google.com/drive/1YVGuEFCNizXncczrSWPuHhItOmjocudb?usp=sharing this file contains data analysis, exploration, visualisations and conclusion.
+Data File: The repository contains the CSV file, which has hotel bookings data.
+## Approach
+1. Understanding the business case.
+2. Importing relevant Python libraries and dataset.
+3. Data inspection and cleaning.
+4. Performing Exploratory Data Analysis to identify factors govern hotel bookings.
+5. Document insights and conclusions drawn deom data analysis
+## Data Analysis:
+Data Analysis of hotel bookings is done in order to answer the business objectives.
+The analysis is carried our in 3 steps:

+## Univariate Analysis:
+In this analysis, we use the data of one variable to analyze the pattern in it.In this project, we have done analysis on:
+1. Most preferred meal type by the customers.
+2. Bookings percentage of each hotel.
+3. Most preferred distribution channel for hotel bookings.
+4. Most bookings from customer origin country.
+## Bivariate Analysis:
+In this analysis,we use the data of two variables to analyze the relationship between them.
+In this project,we have done analysis on:
+1. To find most preferred length of stay in each hotel.
+2. To identify which room type is in most demand and which room type generate the highest adr.
+Correlation Analysis:
+In this analysis, we have performed correlation heatmap to understand correlation on variables.
+Correlation analysis computes the level of change in one variable due to the change in the other.
+In this dataset, we have performed correlation analysis using a correlation heatmap with the variables, Data Analysis:
+Data Analysis of hotel bookings is done in order to answer the business objectives.
+The analysis is carried our in 3 steps:

+Univariate Analysis:
+In this analysis, we use the data of one variable to analyze the pattern in it.In this project, we have done analysis on:

+Most preferred meal type by the customers.
+Bookings percentage of each hotel.
+Most preferred distribution channel for hotel bookings.
+Bookings cancellation percentage of each hotel.
+Most bookings from customer origin country.
+Bivariate Analysis:
+In this analysis,we use the data of two variables to analyze the relationship between them.
+In this project,we have done analysis on:

+To identify which hotel generates more revenue.
+To find most preferred length of stay in each hotel.
+To identify which room type is in most demand and which room type generate the highest adr.
+Correlation Analysis:
+In this analysis, we have performed correlation heatmap to understand correlation on variables.
+Correlation analysis computes the level of change in one variable due to the change in the other.
+In this dataset, we have performed correlation analysis using a correlation heatmap with the variables, 'lead_time', 'adr', 'total_guests', 'total_stays_in_nights', 'previous_cancellations', 'booking_changes', 'days_in_waiting_list', 'required_car_parking_spaces', 'total_of_special_requests' and 'previous_bookings_not_canceled

 ## Solution to Business Objective
 - Anyone is thinking to start new Hotel business can opt to city hotel over to resort hotel as they get more cutomers